lyc102/ifem/docs/_docs/mesh-sc3.md

 The indexing refers to the numbering of simplexes, e.g., which face is numbered as the first one.
 There are two types of the indexing: local and global.
 Each simplex in the simplicial complex has a unique index which is called the global index.
-In one tetrahedra, the four vertices and four faces have their local index from 1:4.
+In one tetrahedron, the four vertices and four faces have their local index from 1:4.

 In the assembling procedure of finite element methods, an element-wise matrix using the local indexing is first computed and then assembled to get a big matrix using the global indexing.
-Thus the pointer from the local indexing to the global indexing is indispensible.
+Thus the pointer from the local indexing to the global indexing is indispensable.
 For bases independent of the ordering and orientation, e.g., `P1` and `P2` elements, this pointer is sufficient, otherwise, the inconsistency of the local ordering/orientation and the global ordering/orientation should be taken into account.